-Red Hat® Application Runtimes provides a set of comprehensive frameworks, runtimes, and programming languages for developers, architects, and IT leaders with cloud-native application development needs.
+Red Hat® Runtimes (formerly Red Hat Application Runtimes) provides a set of comprehensive frameworks, runtimes, and programming languages for developers, architects, and IT leaders with cloud-native application development needs.
 It accelerates the development and delivery of business solutions so you can keep your competitive edge—and spend more time innovating.

 TABLE 1.
-FEATURES AND BENEFITS OF RED HAT APPLICATION RUNTIMES
+FEATURES AND BENEFITS OF RED HAT RUNTIMES

 |Multiple supported runtimes and frameworks||Established and emerging technologies Provides access to established and emerging middleware technologies for true freedom and flexibility.|